WhitehillGroup/docs/docs/jsm/intro.md

 :::

 Get started by purchasing a JSM licence from our [Product Hub](https://www.roblox.com/games/13188104119/JSM-Product-Hub).
+Once done, you can move onto claiming your desired product.